 The Vendor’s Perspective: Cutting Cloud Costs with Edge Inference

-As data volumes explode, many companies hit a “cloud tipping point,” where monthly cloud bills start to cost 60-70% more than just buying the equivalent hardware to run it themselves.
+As data volumes explode, many companies hit a “cloud tipping point,” where their monthly cloud bills start to cost 60-70% more than simply buying the equivalent hardware to run it themselves.

 To protect the client’s budget in MES-ERP integration, engineering teams now use a pattern called “edge inference”: